What We Do

 Why We Do It

-In our conversations with companies, medical, educational and government administrators, we've found that LGBTQ sensitivity training is often reactive, not proactive - after a guest or group has a bad experience.
+In our conversations with companies, medical, educational and government administrators, we've found that LGBTQ unconscious bias training is often reactive, not proactive - after a guest or group has a bad experience.
 We've found that LGBTQ employee resource groups (ERGs) are often tasked with training their peers, even though that's not part of their job description.
 And we've heard the complaint from corporations, "it's hard to train our franchisees."
 Equality Institute is your solution.

 How We Do It